-We consider the scheduling of jobs in an M/G/1 queue with a service time distribution $F$.
-At any given time, the server remembers how long he has worked on each job in the queue and chooses which job to work on, possibly in a preemptive way.
-The objective of the server is to find a scheduling policy that minimizes the mean sojourn time of the jobs in the system.
+We consider the scheduling of jobs in an M/G/1 queue with a service time distribution $F$ that has a finite mean.
+At any given time, the server remembers how long he has worked on each job in the queue i.e. the age of the job, and chooses which job to work on.
+Preemption is allowed.
+We will focus on work-conserving scheduling policies, which means that as long as there are jobs in the system, the server works at full capacity.
+The objective of the server is to find a work-conserving, non-anticipative and possibly preemptive scheduling policy that minimizes the mean sojourn time of the jobs in the system.

 Let $X$ be a service time of a typical job and let the rate of arrival be $\lambda$.
-If the distribution of the service time has an infinite variance, we can derive an approximately optimal policy from the optimal policy for a related queue with truncated jobs.
-This truncation is defined as follows. \begin{definition}[Truncation of Type A] Let $X$ be the random variable denoting the service time of a typical job with a c.d.f. $F$.
-The for any $s\in \mathcal{R}^{+}$, we define a random variable $X^s$ with a c.d.f. $F^s$ defined as
+We show that we can derive an approximately optimal policy from the optimal policy for a related queue with truncated jobs.
+This truncation is defined as follows. \begin{definition} Let $X$ be the random variable denoting the service time of a typical job with a c.d.f. $F$.
+Then for any $s\in \mathcal{R}^{+}$, we define a random variable $X^s$ with a c.d.f. $F^s$ defined as